Mary Grizzle

-Mary R. Grizzle (née Pearson; August 19, 1921 – November 9, 2006), was a legislator and advocate of the Equal Rights Amendment, who served in both houses of the Florida state legislature.
+Mary R. Grizzle (née Pearson; August 19, 1921 – November 9, 2006), was a legislator and advocate of the Equal Rights Amendment, who served in both houses of the Florida Legislature.
 She was the first Republican woman elected to the legislature of Florida.

 Early life

 She grew up near Ironton, Ohio, where she was born.
 Grizzle went to business college in Portsmouth, Ohio.
 She worked for an insurance business.
 After World War II started, she moved to Washington, D.C., and worked for the War Production Board.
 She met Ben Grizzle and they got married.
 They moved to Florida in 1949.
 Grizzle was involved with the PTA and with the Republican Party.
 She served as town commissioner for Belleair, Florida.

 Career

 In 1963, she was elected to the Florida House of Representatives.
 From 1974 to 1978 she served as House Republican Leader Pro-Tempore, making her the first woman in Florida elected to a leadership position.
 In 1978, she was elected to the Florida Senate.

 She introduced and passed the Married Women Property Rights Act, which became law in 1970, giving married women in Florida, for the first time, the right to own property solely in their names and to transfer that property without their husbands' signatures.
 She also sponsored legislation admitting women to jury duty, providing equal pay for equal work, providing maternity leave for teachers, and requiring state licensing for child care centers.
 In 1972, she co-sponsored a bill that set strict standards on sewage dumped into Tampa Bay.